-The Student Conduct Hearing Panel will conduct a formal hearing on all cases assigned to them for the purposes of reviewing the evidence and recommending a finding of responsibility and disciplinary actions to the Student Conduct Officer.
+The Student Conduct Hearing Panel will conduct a formal hearing on all cases assigned to them to review the evidence and recommend a finding of responsibility and disciplinary actions to the Student Conduct Officer.

 The Student Conduct Officer will arrange the meeting and the chairperson for the meeting(s) will develop a written statement of the findings and recommended action(s) from the Student Conduct Panel.
 The panel hearing will follow the procedures outlined below.

-Please note: All meetings will be recorded for accuracy of information and will remain confidential.
-This is permitted in accordance with the Georgia Recording Law.
+Please note: All meetings will be recorded for the accuracy of the information and will remain confidential.
+This is permitted under the Georgia Recording Law.

 - a.
 At the beginning of the hearing, the Respondent will be introduced to others who are present.
 The Respondent will be informed of standards alleged to have been violated and will be advised that he/she has rights specified in Section B.1.c.v. - b.
 The chair will read the incident report and ask the Respondent to respond. - c.
 If present, the Complainant will have an opportunity to describe what happened, and the Respondent will have a chance to respond. - d.
-If present, witnesses will be asked to describe what happened, and the Respondent will have a chance to respond.
+If present, witnesses will be asked to describe what happened, and the Respondent will have a chance to respond. - e.

-- e.
 All communication between the Respondent, Complainant, and witnesses will be directed to the chairperson.
 The chairperson will decide which questions to ask of each person. - f.
 The chairperson may reasonably limit the scope and time devoted to each matter or item of discussion during hearings, as well as the number of persons testifying. - g.
 The chairperson will decide the order of witnesses and when the Complainant and witnesses will be in the hearing room. - h.
 The chairperson and/or members of the Student Conduct Hearing Panel may ask questions of any Respondent, Complainant, or witness during the hearing. - i.
-At the conclusion of the hearing, the Respondent, Complainant, Advisors and witnesses will be asked to leave the room.
+After the hearing, the Respondent, Complainant, Advisors, and witnesses will be asked to leave the room.
 These individuals will not be present during the deliberations of the student conduct panel.
 A decision letter will be sent to the Respondent within five (5) business days after the hearing.
 The Complainant will receive a notification of the panel's decision.